 Disadvantages: Polyester slings have the same disadvantages as nylon slings.
 More in detailed information on polyester slings can be found at: Rigging.com.

-Be aware that all types of slings come in a variety of quality levels that is determined by the quality of the raw materials (grade of steel / density of synthetic fibers), the type of construction (various construction methods) and the quality of construction (often determined by country of origin).
+Be aware that all types of slings come in a variety of quality levels that is determined by the quality of the raw materials (grade of steel / density of synthetic fibers), the various types of construction methods, and the quality of construction, often determined by country of origin.